-4. Secure the metals hoops to the wooden barrel staves with “tek” screws, which self drill into metal since they have a drill-tip point.
+4. Secure the metal hoops to the wooden barrel staves with self-tapping screws, which have a drill-tip point.

-5. Drill extra drainage holes in the bottom of the barrel—use at least a 1-inch diameter spade drill bit for wood.
-Make at least 3, or up to 5 drainage holes, about 1-inch in diameter.
+5. Drill extra drainage holes in the bottom of the barrel; use at least a 1-inch-diameter spade bit for wood.
+Make three to five holes.

-6. Prime (I used a water-based primer and sealer applied with a fairly wide brush) the metal barrel hoops first to cover all rust and coat the metal well.
+6. Prime the metal barrel hoops first to cover all rust and coat the metal well.
+(I use a water-based primer and sealer applied with a fairly wide brush.)
 Be sure to get the primer in the cracks where the metal meets the wood surface.
 After coating the metal, prime the wood.
 Do not paint the bottom of the barrel; let it breathe.

-7. Once dried, turn the primed barrels right-side up and neatly paint the rims (it will show if you are messy).
+7. Once dried, turn the primed barrels right-side up and neatly paint the rims.
+(A messy job will show.)
 Touch up the spots that you have missed once the barrels are inverted.
-(Tip: Sitting on a large rubber ball is the right height for working on barrels at ground level; it is comfortable and easily rolls around the barrel as you work.)
+(Tip: Sitting on a large rubber ball can help you when working on barrels at ground level; it is comfortable and easily rolls around the outside of the barrel as you work.)

-10. I made sketches for the designs I wanted to apply to the barrels; at first I thought maybe floral or viney, but decided to use ancient elemental symbols.
-Then I played with color combinations and design on paper first.
+9. Sketch designs for your barrels.
+At first I considered something floral or viney, but I decided to use ancient elemental symbols.
+Then I played with color combinations and designs.

-11. I made cardboard cutouts for handles first—this allowed me to fool around with different shapes and sizes—once I figured out the right design I positioned it to make sure that it fit in the right place (can’t attach these onto the metal hoops—had to attach to wood).
+10. Make cardboard templates for handles, which will allow you to fool around with different shapes and sizes.
+Once I figured out the right design for my barrels, I positioned it to make sure that it fit in the right place.
+(I couldn’t attach these to the metal hoops, so I had to attach them to the wood.)

-12. The finalized cardboard templates for handles were laid on scraps of 1 1/2-inch thick birch or maple wood and traced.
-Then the shapes were cut out with a jigsaw.
+11. Lay the finalized cardboard templates for handles on scraps of 1½-inch-thick birch or maple wood, trace the shapes, and then cut out the shapes with a jigsaw.

-13. The shaped handles were also primed and painted with two coats of paint.
-They were attached from the inside with stainless or galvanized flat-head screws 2 1/2 to 3-inches long.
+12. After priming the shaped handles, cover them with two coats of paint.
+When the paint is dry, attach them from the inside with stainless or galvanized flat-head screws 2½ to 3 inches long.

-14. I tested designs and colors with paint and various brushes on wood scraps.
-I chose four colors for the four containers and used the following combinations: yellow sugar bowl with turquoise air symbols; orange creamer with yellow fire symbols; the teacups are fuchsia with turquoise earth signs and turquoise with orange water signs.
+13. You can test designs and colors with paint and various brushes on wood scraps.
+I chose four colors for the four containers: the sugar bowl is yellow with turquoise air symbols; the creamer is orange with yellow fire symbols; the teacups are fuchsia with turquoise earth signs and turquoise with orange water signs.

-15. Once the paint has dried, place the empty tea party barrels where you want them.
-I raise them up off of the deck or the earth by placing 3 bricks under the outer edge of the barrels.
-This allows them to breathe and drain and the bottom will not rot as quickly.
+14. Once the paint has dried, place the empty tea-party barrels where you want them.
+I raised mine off the deck by placing three bricks under the outer edge.
+This allows the barrels to breathe and drain, so the bottoms will not rot as quickly.

-16. I place a broken cinderblock in the bottom of each barrel; it fills the barrel, adds drainage, and lime.
+15. Place a broken cinderblock in the bottom of each barrel; it fills the barrel and adds drainage and lime.

-17. I mix Pro-mix and potting soil with humus and amendments to fill the barrels.
-Fill barrels with soil mix and water it in; it takes a lot of soil to fill one of these!
-Now you are ready to plant your tea party garden with tea herbs!
+16. Combine Pro-mix and potting soil with humus and amendments to fill the barrels; it takes a lot of soil to fill one of these!
+Now you are ready to plant your tea-party garden with tea herbs.

 Tea herbs for containers

 Herbs for the tea garden are chosen for their flavor and fragrance in making tea.
 There are many herbs that make delicious tea, but not all of them are suitable for growing in a whiskey barrel.
-Although I love bee balm, rose petals, and Echinacea petals to float in a cup of tea, these herb plants are a bit too large for these containers.
-I figure about 5 to 6 plants per whiskey barrel is comfortable, depending on the plants and their size.
+Although I love having bee balm, rose petals, and Echinacea petals floating in a cup of tea, those herb plants are a bit too large for these containers.
+I figure about five to six plants per whiskey barrel is comfortable, depending on the plants and their size.
 Since these plants are in a container, they will be dependent on you for water, and I recommend fertilizing at least once a month.
-Most of these herbs are perennial herb plants—some are tender—so they need to be brought indoors for the winter in my zone 7 garden.
+Most of these herbs are perennial herb plants—some are tender—so they need to be brought indoors for the winter in my Zone 7 garden.
 I replant the annuals every year.
 One teacup is planted with all lemon herbs.
-And of course, the sugar bowl has Stevia in it.
-Some other herbs that are planted in my tea barrels are as follows.
+And of course, the sugar bowl has stevia in it.
+Here are some of the other herbs that are planted in my tea barrels:

 - Calendula — Calendula officinalis